postcss/postcss/docs/architecture.md

 ## PostCSS Architecture

-General overview of PostCSS architecture.
+General overview of the PostCSS architecture.
 It can be useful for everyone who wish to contribute to core or develop better understanding of the tool.

 **Table of Contents**